Prostate-Specific Antigen (PSA) Test

 What is the PSA test?

-Prostate-specific antigen, or PSA, is a protein produced by cells of the prostate gland.
+Prostate-specific antigen, or PSA, is a protein produced by normal, as well as malignant, cells of the prostate gland.
 The PSA test measures the level of PSA in a man’s blood.
 For this test, a blood sample is sent to a laboratory for analysis.
 The results are usually reported as nanograms of PSA per milliliter (ng/mL) of blood.

 The blood level of PSA is often elevated in men with prostate cancer, and the PSA test was originally approved by the FDA in 1986 to monitor the progression of prostate cancer in men who had already been diagnosed with the disease.
 In 1994, the FDA approved the use of the PSA test in conjunction with a digital rectal exam (DRE) to test asymptomatic men for prostate cancer.
 Men who report prostate symptoms often undergo PSA testing (along with a DRE) to help doctors determine the nature of the problem.